ABRG-Models/AttractorScaffolding/README.md

-# Implementation of the model described in the paper
-  'Self-organization can guid natural selection'
+# Implementation of the model described in the paper 'Self-organization can guide natural selection'

 This implementation of the Boolean network model is written in C++, writing out data in text files (comma separated values) into the